November 5th, 2020

 Both the Johnstone Strait Ultimate and Whales & Wilderness Glamping tours are excellent choices for sea kayakers of all ability levels.
 These are our basecamp-style trips, so we carry minimal gear in the kayaks and return to the same comfortable, established camp each night.
 If you’re new to camping, this is a great way to get a relaxed introduction to living outdoors and is a real treat for experienced campers alike.

 Both tours offer very comfortable camping and amenities, including wood-fired hot tubs, hot-water showers, covered dining and lounge areas and great views.
-The Whales & Wilderness Glamping tour takes comfortable camping to the next level with large cotton canvas tents that allow you to stand up and move around with ease, real beds complete with comfortable mattresses, pillows, linens and cozy duvets help to ensure a good night’s sleep.
-The Johnstone Strait Ultimate offers more modest three-person tents (occupied with max. two people) and comfortable sleeping mats that we use sleeping bags and warm blankets with.
+Both tours also have large cotton canvas tents that allow you to stand up a move around with ease.
+On the Whales and Wilderness Glamping tour we have real beds complete with comfortable mattresses, pillows, linens and cozy duvets help to ensure a good night’s sleep.
+We also provide beds and pillows at the Johnstone Strait Ultimate tour, with a slightly more modest set-up.
+Instead of linens, we ask guests to bring their sleeping bags (rentals available upon advance request).

 We keep both camps very well maintained and renovate anytime updates are required!
 Both come with a unique taste of charm and character.

 Our Whales & Wilderness Glamping hot tub right by a narrow channel that is used by humpback whales to feed or simply cruise through.